q-0q/joule-guide/joule-guide.md

 This guide is good as a starting point for new Joule players but will likely contain information useful to people of any experience level.

+Disclaimer: this guide contains a mix of factual knowledge as well as information gathered from my own experience playing and watching Joule.
+I am not the official Joule expert and there will likely parts of this guide you don't fully agree with.
+That's ok, I just love this game and I love playing Joule, and this guide came to be from a passion for my desire to learn and improve at the game.

 ## Who is Joule?

-Joule plays like a burst mage that excels at disrupting backlines and applying relentless pressure.
+Joule plays like a burst mage that excels at disrupting backlines and applying strong pressure.
 Her high survivability makes her great as a solo-carry that can clean up lobbies with her diverse toolkit, but she also plays well in front-to-back style comps with a more structured play style.
 ## Joule pros:

 - High damage